-Author has written 6 stories for Romance, and General.
+Author has written 6 stories for Romance, General, and Love.

 I've been an avid reader since I learned how to read, and that love of books led, eventually, to writing.
 I actually wrote my first short story in third grade (at the age of 8, for those of you don't live in the U.S.).
 I started writing romantic stories when I was a teenager.
 I made my first attempt at writing a novel when I was 15.
 (It was actually a fanfic based on a TV series that was popular at the time called It Takes a Thief.)
 When inspired, I also write song lyrics and poetry, which began when I was 13.
 You'll find some of my better ones in a few of my novels.